BradHutchings/Mmojo-Server/deploy/500-OpenClaw/23-Connect-OpenClaw-to-Mmojo-Server.md

 ```

-Copy this block, and replace the `"agents" > "defaults" > "models"` block:
+Copy this block, and replace the `"agents" > "defaults" > "model"` block:
 ```
       "model": {
         "primary": "mmojo/default"